Soil Testing

 Soil Testing Options

-Option 2: Fill out the soil testing request form below, then send your soil and check to the office (3291 W. 1st Ave, Eugene, OR 97402).
+Option 2: Fill out the soil testing request form below, then send your soil along with cash or check for $65 per sample to the office (3291 W. 1st Ave, Eugene, OR 97402).

 What you will receive